ICAMS/Kanapy/README.md

 **Note:** The absolute paths to {user\_dependent\_path}/kanapy/src/kanapy and {user\_dependent\_path}/kanapy/libs/mtex should to be added to the MATLABPATH environment variable, see [Mathworks&reg; documentation](https://de.mathworks.com/help/matlab/matlab_env/add-folders-to-matlab-search-path-at-startup.html#).

 **Note:** The installation scripts have been tested for Matlab R2023a with Python 3.9 and 3.10 on current Linux, MacOS and Windows systems.
 If you are using other Matlab versions or if you do not have write permission in the Matlab-extern/engines/python directory, the script "setupTexture" might fail.
 In that case, you or a system administrator can setup the Matlab Engine API for Python manually.
-To do so, please follow the instructions given on [Mathworks&reg;](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), to (i) Verify your configuration, (ii) Install Engine API, and (iii) Start MATLAB Engine.
+To do so, please follow the instructions given on [Mathworks&reg;](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), to (i) verify your configuration, (ii) install Engine API, and (iii) start MATLAB Engine.
 The Python version of the *knpy*-environment can be changed according to the requirements of the Matlab Engine API by editing the "environment.yml" file and re-creating the conda environment *knpy*.

 ## Installation as system administrator